mattermost/mattermost-developer-documentation/site/content/integrate/marketplace-submissions/_index.md

 All contributions are eligible following a review from our team.
 Apps and plugins that have been thoroughly reviewed by Mattermost will be eligible for our in-product marketplace as well with some additional requirements.
 Our in-product Marketplace enables customers to install and manage their apps and plugins directly within the product.

-## Types of integrations to submit to the web marketplace
+## Types of integrations to submit to the web Marketplace

 - [Apps]({{<ref "/integrate/apps">}})
 - [Plugins]({{<ref "/integrate/plugins">}})